b2200356062/pongsdl/README.md

-starting over the pong project with sdl and c++. compile and run with "make" in the project directory.
+starting over the pong project with sdl2 and c++. compile and run with "make" in the project directory.